jayrajmulani/terraform-gcp-ci-cd/README.md

 - Configure resources using Ansible: Once the resources are available, Ansible is used to configure dependencies on the createed resource.
 Ansible is also idempotent and hence if there is no change in configuration this step performs no operations.
 - Run deployment: Finally, the docker image is pulled on the resources created and runs the docker container which serves the wesbite on the specified port.

-4. Monitoring Health [Stretch Goal]
+#### Health Monitoring [Stretch Goal]

 <img src="images/monitor.png" style="width: 70%"/>

-This pipeline is used to periodically monitor the resources and the website.
-If the website is unreachable for the end user, new resources are created and latest version is deployed automatically to reduce manual intervention and keep downtime to the very minimum.
+This pipeline is used to periodically monitor the resources and the app.
+If the app is unreachable for the end user, new resources are created and latest version is deployed automatically to reduce manual intervention and keep downtime to the very minimum.

 Whenever a production deployment pipeline is succedded, a health-check cron job is started which runs every minute.